Required Permits for Manaslu Circuit Trek | Permit and Cost Guide for Manaslu Trek

 Regular indoor exercise or swimming, cycling, or hiking prior to the trek will help you to increase your stamina.
-Trekking into the Himalayas is arranged in such a way that you need to hike around 5-6 hours per day with a frequent break for lunch, tea, etc.
+Trekking into the Himalayas is arranged in such a way that you need to walk around 5-6 hours per day with frequent breaks for lunch, tea, etc.

 And if you want to complete it in a short period then the hours of day hike might increase.
 So, you have to make sure you are fit enough to hike uphill and downhill with trekking shoes for 5-6 hours per day.

-Can we obtain Manaslu Restricted Area Permit prior to our arrival in Nepal?
+Can we obtain a Manaslu Restricted Area Permit prior to our arrival in Nepal?

 Yes, this is possible.
 Trekkers can obtain their Manaslu restricted area permit prior to their arrival in Nepal.
 This can be done by your local agency in Nepal but for this, you need to have a valid visa to Nepal.
 This can be obtained from the embassy or diplomatic mission of your respective country.

 When you are done with the visa, send the color copy of your passport's first page and also the visa granted page to your agency in Nepal through an electronic medium.
 With your copy, they can obtain your permit.

-Getting Manaslu restricted area permit is easy to process but will take around 2-3 hours.
-Make sure in Nepal Saturday is the weekend and all the government office remains open from 10 Am to 4 Pm from Sunday to Thursday and on Friday it opens from 10 AM to 2 Pm.
+Getting a Manaslu restricted area permit is easy to process but will take around 2-3 hours.
+Make sure in Nepal Saturday is the weekend and all the government office remains open from 10 Am to 4 Pm from Sunday to Thursday and on Friday it open from 10 AM to 2 Pm.

 The office will also remain closed on the National holidays.
 So, keep an eye on all this while planning to obtain permission for the restricted area.

-How long does it take to issue Manaslu Restricted Area Permit?
+How long does it take to issue a Manaslu Restricted Area Permit?

-To obtain Manaslu Restricted Area Permit it will take around 2-3 hours maximum.
+To obtain a Manaslu Restricted Area Permit it will take around 2-3 hours maximum.
 This is so because of the online application process and all the required documents of the trekkers and the agency, which also have to be uploaded online.

-Where can I obtain Manaslu Restricted Area Permit?
+Where can I obtain the Manaslu Restricted Area Permit?